Miltonly/Streets/Nippising Road

 Which schools serve Nippising Road?

-Public elementary catchment includes E.W.
-Foster Public School and W.I.
-Dick Middle School, both walkable.
-Catholic elementary options are Our Lady of Fatima and Guardian Angels.
-Secondary students attend Milton District High School or Bishop P.F.
-Reding Catholic Secondary School.
+Public elementary students attend E.W.
+Foster Public School, with W.I.
+Dick Middle School also nearby; Catholic elementary draws to Our Lady of Fatima.
+Secondary catchment is Milton District High School for public and Bishop P.F.
+Reding for Catholic.

 How far is Nippising Road from Toronto?